-If you just get a new Surface RT or new to the Windows RT environment, you might want to know more about how to use it.
-The Microsoft Surface RT is a first tablet that made by Microsoft and powered by an ARM architecture.
+If you just get a new Surface RT or are new to the Windows RT environment, you might want to know more about how to use it.
+The Microsoft Surface RT is the first tablet made by Microsoft and powered by an ARM architecture.
 It’s running on Windows RT (the latest version is Windows 8.1 RT Update 3).

 When you unbox the Surface RT, you will go through the first device setup.
-The process will lead you to set your language, computer name, connecting to WiFi and setting up your Microsoft account.
+The process will lead you to set your language, and computer name, connect to WiFi, and set up your Microsoft account.
 Now everything is ready, and it’s time for you to dig into it.

 To take a screenshot on Surface RT: